 When used in applications that are subject to shock and vibrations, a higher torque will be required.
-Each application is unique; therefore the user must determine a torque that works best for their application; depending on the amount of the shock, vibrations or pulse the valve will be subject to.
+Each application is unique; therefore the user must determine a torque that works best for their application.
+May be required depending on the amount of the shock, vibrations or pulse the valve will be subject to.

 If the valve is not operated by using a hand torque wrench then over torquing by the operator can not only damage the seat but also strip the threads out of the operating nut thereby causing the valve to fail.
-A valve damaged in this way may not open and therefore pressure may not evacuate thru the damaged valve Furthermore, a gage assembly mounted on a damaged valve may not show any pressure in the system when in fact there could be pressure behind the damaged valve.
+If the valve's operating nut's threads strip out, then the valve will not operate properly.
+A valve damaged in this manner may not be opened and therefore pressure may not evacuate through the valve.